liddiard/personal-website-gatsby/src/pages/project/smart-apartment-intercom.md

 ### Fail-safe

 To simulate an “unlock door” button press with sufficient time for someone to get in, I needed to leave the relays closed for several seconds then reopen them.
-I had a concern that the relay close command could succeed, but the followup relay open command could fail.
+I had a concern that the relay close command could succeed, but a followup relay open command could fail.
 The building door would effectively be stuck unlocked.

 Fortunately, Shelly seems to have thought about this.
 Their API provides a single call that both flips a relay and instructs it to revert to its previous state after a number of seconds.
 I put this into a [Shelly script](https://gist.github.com/liddiard/b7f80a18b9713dbf5489f85f3077f95d).